-CTE Standards and Benchmarks 25.0 Build foundationsThe student will be able to: 25.01 Build an 8" block corner 7 courses high.
+CTE S Standards and Benchmarks 25.0 Build foundationsThe student will be able to: 25.01 Build an 8" block corner 7 courses high.
 25.02 Build an 8" block corner to the correct height and range of a given foundation batter board line.
-25.03 Bond and build an 8" block corner to the correct height and range on the opposite corner of a given foundation batter board line.
+(Optional) 25.03 Bond and build an 8" block corner to the correct height and range on the opposite corner of a given foundation batter board line.
 25.04 Pull a line and build an 8" block wall between the block corners.
 25.05 Establish and build the other corner leads.
-25.06 Build foundation walls to floor elevations.
-25.07 Make foundation walls waterproof, if required.
-25.08 Install flashing, anchor bolts, termite shields and weep holes; install vents (if a wooden floor system is used).
+25.06 Build or describe the process of building foundation walls to floor elevations.
+25.07 Describe the process of making foundation walls waterproof, if required.
+25.08 Describe the process of installing flashing, anchor bolts, termite shields and weep holes; install vents (if a wooden floor system is used).
 26.0 Estimate materials and costThe student will be able to: 26.01 Estimate the materials needed for a specific job.
 26.02 Estimate the cost of the materials, labor, unit/ labor costs and sales tax.
 27.0 Operate and maintain power equipmentThe student will be able to: 27.01 Follow safety practices when using and maintaining power equipment.
 27.02 Use masonry saw with an abrasive blade to cut masonry units.
 27.03 Use masonry saw with a diamond blade to cut masonry units.

-27.04 Set up, operate and maintain power tools and equipment.
+27.04 Set up, operate and maintain power tools and equipment (mixer, hand held saw, drill, etc.).